What you can get

 - Student costs include tuition, fees, and textbooks, plus an implement kit and required uniform.

 - These costs may be covered for students who qualify for financial assistance, and college financial aid staff will assist the student in applying for financial aid.
-Financial aid does not pay for summer semester. *Financial aid for cosmetology is unique based on the credit hour classification.
+Financial aid may pay for summer semester tuition. *Financial aid for cosmetology is unique based on the credit hour classification.
 The semester a student begins and the specific courses taken will determine when students are eligible for financial aid refunds.

 - It is important to apply for admission to the College and financial aid as early as possible.